Search & Read

 Mary: I hope you are doing fine.
 Thank you so much for the last email.
 During these times I decided to go on applying the logic gained from the scripture to the psychological issues that I have identified and there was a great relief at the end.
 I wrote everything down because it helps me a lot instead of just thinking.
 First, I realized that I was not clear about the line between jiva and Isvara.
 All the self-blame and low self-esteem was based on a misunderstanding about what is jiva’s fault and what isn’t.
 Based on ignorance, I blamed myself for not being able to change or to avoid different situations.
 And every time I made this mistaken assumption the image of what I called self took another layer of blame and self-criticism.
 Seeing “myself” like that, I tried to fix my broken self and glorify my good points.
 All life then becomes a bunch of strategies to increase the good and decrease the bad.
 It is like a circle that goes nowhere.
 In other words, jiva wanted to play God but it couldn’t, because it’s not its job description to become Isvara.
 To understand and to accept its smallness, at the same time acknowledging the bigness of Isvara, gave me a great relief.

 James: Good for you, Mary!
 Playing God is a strategy that goes nowhere.
 On the other hand, understanding the role of Isvara and the role of jiva brings forgiveness.
 Jiva is only to blame for choices that it makes consciously.
 It never made the decision to become Mary, so Mary is the result of ignorance of Isvara.
 Nobody consciously sets out to be ignorant.
 It is with us from beginningless time, so there is no blame.
 Thank yourself for sticking with your spiritual path, which led you to Vedanta.
-When you understand the natures of jiva and Isvara you have no choice by to forgive, i.e. love, yourself.
+When you understand the natures of jiva and Isvara you have no choice but to forgive, i.e. love, yourself.

 Mary: Mistakenly, everyone in one way or another sees life like he/she is in the middle, like somehow life is about him/her, interpreting all the stuff that happens like happening for him and to him.
 This creates a lot of agitation and gives birth to all the strategies for keeping the jiva safe.
 In one way or another, I was doing the same but now I see that is all futile.